-Inspection of Table \ref{table:comparison_real_data} reveals that for types (a),(b) - of two tailed tests, irrespective of the number of discoveries and FDR level, STS and both IBH procedures give significantly higher improvement over BH95 than the BKY procedure, with STS performing slightly better than IBHlog, followed by IBHsum.
-For the one-tailed test with large numbers of discoveries (type (c)) the mean improvement of BKY is the highest while STS and IBHsum are quite similar.
-IBHlog fails dramatically in this case due to the abundance of p-values close to one, giving an over-estimation of $m_0$.
-For type (d), one tailed tests with a small number of discoveries, IBHsum is slightly better than STS and both yield a significantly higher improvement than BKY.
-It should be noted that in all four types and for all values of FDR, the standard deviations of $V/R^+$ of the STS method are significantly higher than those of BKY and the IBHsum procedures.
-Furthermore, as shown in Sec. \ref{subsec:comparison_of_methods} (see Fig. \ref{fig:comparison_EVR_and_ESm}b), in the case of positively dependent test statistics the STS procedure loses control of the FDR in a much more drastic manner than our IBH procedures.
+Inspection of Table \ref{table:comparison_real_data} reveals that for types (a), (b)---of two-tailed tests, irrespective of the number of discoveries and FDR level, STS and both IBH procedures give significantly higher improvement over BH95 than the BKY procedure, with STS performing slightly better than IBHlog, followed by IBHsum.
+For the one-tailed test with large numbers of discoveries [type (c)] the mean improvement of BKY is the highest, while STS and IBHsum are quite similar.
+IBHlog fails dramatically in this case due to the abundance of $p$-values close to one, giving an over-estimation of $m_0$.
+For type (d), one-tailed tests with a small number of discoveries, IBHsum is slightly better than STS and both yield a significantly higher improvement than BKY.
+In all four types and for all values of FDR, the standard deviations of $V/R^+$ of the STS method are significantly higher than those of BKY and the IBHsum procedures.
+Furthermore, as shown in Section \ref{subsec:comparison_of_methods} (see Figure \ref{fig:comparison_EVR_and_ESm}b), in the case of positively dependent test statistics the STS procedure loses control of the FDR in a much more drastic manner than our IBH procedures.
 Since we expect that correlations between the expression profiles of different genes will be present in most data, the STS method may produce unreliable values of the figure of merit presented here.

 In summary, our IBH procedures constitute in all cases a significant improvement over the original BH95; in all but one of the comparison types the improvement is significantly better than that of the BKY method.
-Comparison with STS yields mixed results, but the edge of STS over IBH in two of the four comparison types is overshadowed by the fact that STS does not provide a reliable bound for datasets with positive correlations between probe sets, while IBH remains reliable.
+Comparison with STS yields mixed results, but the edge of STS over IBH in two of the four comparison types is overshadowed by the fact that STS does not provide a reliable bound for data sets with positive correlations between probe sets, while IBH remains reliable.